 The Company will bear the expenses of calling and holding the Annual Meeting and the solicitation of proxies on behalf of our Board with respect to the Annual Meeting.
 These costs will include, among other items, the expense of preparing, assembling, printing, and mailing the proxy materials to stockholders of record and street-name stockholders, and reimbursements paid to brokers, banks, and other nominees for their reasonable out-of-pocket expenses for forwarding proxy materials to stockholders and obtaining voting instructions from street name stockholders.
 In addition to soliciting proxies by mail, our directors, officers, and certain regular employees may solicit proxies on behalf of our Board, without additional compensation, personally or by telephone.
 The regular employees will be administrative personnel.
 We may also solicit proxies by email from stockholders who are our employees or who previously requested to receive proxy materials electronically.
 The Company has retained Innisfree M&A Incorporated ("Innisfree") to solicit proxies.
-Under our agreement with Innisfree, Innisfree will receive a fee of up to] plus the reimbursement of reasonable expenses.
-Innisfree expects that approximately [] of its employees will assist in the solicitation.
+Under our agreement with Innisfree, Innisfree will receive a fee of up to \$850,000 plus the reimbursement of reasonable expenses.
+Innisfree expects that approximately 60 of its employees will assist in the solicitation.
 The Company also agreed to indemnify Innisfree against certain liabilities relating to, or arising out of, its retention.
 Innisfree will solicit proxies by mail, telephone, facsimile and email.
-Our aggregate expenses, including those of Innisfree, our outside legal counsel and other outside advisors, related to our solicitation of proxies in excess of expenses normally spent for an annual meeting of stockholders in which there is not a proxy contest and salaries and wages of our regular employees and officers, are expected to be approximately \$[1. of which approximately I has been incurred as of the date of this Proxy Statement.
+Our aggregate expenses, including those of Innisfree, our outside legal counsel and other outside advisors, related to our solicitation of proxies are expected to be approximately \$3,722,200.
+This does not include salaries and wages of regular employees and officers.